ncoquelet/ncoquelet/README.md

       llm: [Ollama, Continue, Aider]
     },
     architecture: [Microservices, Hexagonal, Domain-centric],
-    currentFocus: "Using technology to create a fairer world based on web3",
+    currentFocus: ["Using technology to create a fairer world based on web3", "Starknet],
     funFact: "If you wish to make an apple pie from scratch, you must first invent the universe",
     activity: [🛹, 🚵‍♂️, 🏂]
 };